MfgLabs/training-play/1/Exercices.md

 ## Content Negotiation

-1. Modify the hello Action to support both HTML and Json based on the Accept header [see the Content-Negotiation documentation ](http://playframework.com/documentation/2.3.x/ScalaContentNegotiation).
+1. Modify the hello Action to support both HTML and Json based on the Accept header.
+[See: the Content-Negotiation documentation ](http://playframework.com/documentation/2.3.x/ScalaContentNegotiation).
 1. Test the action using curl.

 ## Login flow